Learning Development Trainer Jobs Vacancy at Microsoft London

-GDCO is looking for a learning and development site trainer to support our Dublin Campus within the EMEA region.
+GDCO is looking for a learning and development site trainer.
 You will be part of a distributed community of training and facilitation focused peers around the globe, including other datacenter L&D Site Trainers, L&D PMs supporting other regions worldwide, and a core team of L&D specialists at Microsoft Headquarters.

 Your top goals will be to accelerate ramping time for new hires, schedule, track, and facilitate classroom learning, and ensure swift adoption of new process or tooling by the teams of technicians in your datacenter.
 Be ready to innovate, to leverage and exhaust existing solutions, and to creatively engage an extended network of contributors and experts.
 Success in this role means you have contributed to building a world-class L&D program that can be a selling point to recruit, retain, and advance top talent in your area.
 Microsoft’s online infrastructure is growing at an incredible pace.
 You can have a big impact in this role!

 - Leverage global L&D programs to address datacenter learning needs and inform local leadership of trends and progress.

 - Contribute to GDCO Learning Community use of global L&D offerings and give feedback on relevance, accuracy and value.

 - Drive your datacenter’s participation in the best, most relevant industry certification programs.